DanKop7/CSharp-Exercises/Programming Fundamentals and Unit Testing/01.Data Types and Variables/README.md

 ## 09. Days to Minutes
 Reads a number of days from the console, converts them to minutes (1 day = 24 hours × 60 minutes), and prints the result in the format:
 `Minutes = {calculated minutes}`

+## 10. Calculate Speed
+Reads two floating-point numbers: distance and time.
+Calculates the speed as `distance / time` and prints the result formatted to two decimal places.